-Your device already has CE approval and you need a Post-Market Study?
+Does your device already has CE approval and do you need a Post-Market Study?

 Goals of Post-Market studies are

-- market surveillance by Post-Market Clinical Follow-up (PMCF) studies
+- market surveillance by means of Post-Market Clinical Follow-up (PMCF) studies

 - market release and introduction of your new device or technology